annotation/stam-tools/docs/fromxml.md

 Values are:

 * `Preserve` - Whitespace is kept exactly as it is in the XML.
-* `Collapse` - All whitespace is converted to a space, and consecutive whitespace is squashed.
+* `Collapse` - All whitespace is converted to a single space, and consecutive whitespace is squashed.
 You usually want to set this for the global option.

 Example: